R205-1.Purpose: To provide for the appointment, competitive compensation and benefits, and terms of office of Presidents of institutions.

 3.1.
 Preamble: To meet the challenges of a quality system of higher education, and to promote the future of Utah and the state economy in a highly competitive national marketplace the Board must attract and retain exceptional leadership talent to serve as the Presidents of Utah System of Higher Education institutions.

 3.2.
-Appointments: Presidential appointments in the Utah System of Higher Education shall be made by the Regents in accordance with State law.
+Appointments: Presidential appointments in the Utah System of Higher Education shall be made by the Board members in accordance with State law.
 Presidents shall be appointed without a specified term of office.
 They shall serve at the pleasure of the Board and at such salary and related benefits as appropriate to the institution, as determined by the Board.

 3.2.1.
 Annual Report of President and Commissioner Compensation: The Office of the Commissioner shall prepare and submit to the Board an annual report detailing presidential and commissioner compensation, including compensation from private as well as public sources which is directly associated with his or her service as president or commissioner.